 Here are some of my favorite ways to review classroom expectations and procedures while keeping it fun and fresh!

-1. Scavenger Hunt – Another way that I’ve helped introduce class expectations and procedures is by creating a scavenger hunt around the room!
+- Scavenger Hunt – Another way that I’ve helped introduce class expectations and procedures is by creating a scavenger hunt around the room!
 Students get a clipboard and a worksheet with prompts that lead them to different locations and ask them to answer questions that focus on each important area.
 This is also fun to do during the first few days of school because you can see how students approach problems!
 It’s so interesting to see who takes charge and who finds someone to follow.
-Here are a few of the prompts from the scavenger hunt I used this year:
+Here are a few of the prompts from the scavenger hunt I have used:

 Frequently reviewing classroom procedures sets all students up for success, but doesn’t have to be boring!
 Which of these activities are you going to try in your classroom?
 Let me know in the comments!